mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_b_marss.md

     - lastSurname
     - middleName

+_Notes:_
-_Note:_ You will not be able to view or edit students until you claim them with the creation of an enrollment record via ```StudentSchoolAssociation``` (see next section).
+- You will not be able to view or edit students until you claim them with the creation of an enrollment record via ```StudentSchoolAssociation``` (see next section).
 Within Swagger, only one record can be created at a time.
 See [this example record](data\example_value_student_record.json) for specific JSON formatting.
+- The student's legal name should be used and stay consistent over time unless the student legally changes their name.

 ## Resource: StudentSchoolAssociations